 Its speed and high configurability as well as its coverage of entire HTML (including elements like script, form and embed, CDATA sections, HTML comments, etc.) sets htmLawed apart from the in-built Drupal HTML filter as well as many other filters that require external applications like HTML Tidy or use incomplete, or large and resource-intensive libraries like HTMLPurifier.

 The highly-customizable htmLawed filter can be used to make text with HTML more secure, and HTML standards- and admin. policy-compliant.
 It can auto-correct and beautify HTML markup and restrict HTML elements (tags), attributes, and URL protocols in the input.
 It also balances tags and checks for proper nesting of the HTML elements.
-Furthermore, it can transform deprecated tags and attributes, check and convert character entities (e.g., from hexadecimal to decimal type), obfuscate email addresses as an anti-spam measure, etc. htmLawed is an LGPL licensed, single-file (<50 Kb) script with a basal peak memory usage of just ~0.5 Mb, and is well-documented.
+Furthermore, it can transform deprecated tags and attributes, check and convert character entities (e.g., from hexadecimal to decimal type), obfuscate email addresses as an anti-spam measure, etc. htmLawed is a GPL 3/LGPL 2+ licensed, single-file (<50 Kb) script with a basal peak memory usage of just ~0.5 Mb, and is well-documented.
 It can be tested on this demo page.

 The htmLawed library distributed with the module may not be up-to-date.
 Site administrators can look for a newer version of htmLawed, including one with HTML5 support on its website.